Smart Buildings Enabled by 6G Communications

 \section{Introduction}

-Urbanization has been being promoted sharply in recent decades and the United Nations Population Fund (UNFPA) forecast that circa 60 percent of the world population would live in urban areas by 2030 \cite{6525602}.
-Feasible solutions to settle down such a huge number of people are being sought so as to provide sustainable and high-quality life and efficient resource management in urban areas.
-Among a number of potential solutions, the smart building (SB) stands out.
-The SB is a high-profile concept belonging to the category of smart city and has attracted researchers' attention with the advances of artificial intelligence (AI) and the Internet of Things (IoT).
+Urbanization has been sharply accelerated in recent decades, and the United Nations Population Fund (UNFPA) has forecast that around 60\% of the global population will live in urban areas by 2030 \cite{6525602}.
+Feasible solutions to settle such a large number of people are being sought in order to provide sustainable and high-quality standards of life and efficient resource management in urban areas.
+Among a number of potential solutions, smart building (SB) has many advantages.
+SB is a high-profile concept belonging to the category of smart cities, and has attracted researchers' attention with advances in artificial intelligence (AI) and the Internet of Things (IoT) \cite{7883984}.
 It integrates a wide range of systems and services into a unified platform.
-An SB is able to perceive the environment, acquire and process relevant data as well as respond to the changes of the environment and/or users' needs with a high degree of intelligence and autonomy \cite{8291121}.
-With the aforementioned abilities, the SB can provide various intelligent indoor services (e.g., tracking, navigating, positioning, and downloading) for residents.
-Moreover, the SB can also monitor and control global operating status.
+SBs are able to perceive the environment, acquire, and process relevant data, as well as respond to changes of the environment and/or users' needs with a high degree of intelligence and autonomy \cite{8291121}.
+The aforementioned abilities allow SB to provide various intelligent indoor services for residents (e.g., tracking, navigating, positioning, and downloading).
+Moreover, SB can also monitor and control the global operating status.

-To realize such complex functionality, the framework of the SB must be constructed over a multi-layer structure, which consists of the sensing layer, network layer, semantic layer, software layer, processing layer, and reasoning layer as well as the service layer.
-Note that, here we intend not to include the interactive interface for user interaction in the multi-layer structure, since this is an independent functional module and can to some extent be regarded as a part of the external environment.
-The multi-layer structure of the SB with the interactive interface is illustrated in Fig. \ref{smartbuildingstructure}.
-In order to fully exploit the advantages of the SB and provide satisfactory services to residents, reliable connectivity and efficient information processing infrastructures for data transmission and distributed processing are indispensable.
-As a consequence, high reliability and high intelligence are two crucial technical barriers hindering the promotion of the SB in practice \cite{6525602}.
+To achieve such complex functionality, the framework of an SB must be constructed over a multi-layer structure consisting of the sensing layer, network layer, semantic layer, software layer, processing layer, reasoning layer, and service layer.
+Note that herein we intend not to include an interactive interface for user interaction in the multi-layer structure, since this is an independent functional module and can, to some extent, be regarded as a part of the external environment.
+The multi-layer structure of an SB with an interactive interface is illustrated in Fig. \ref{smartbuildingstructure}.
+In order to fully exploit the advantages of the SB and provide satisfactory services to its residents, reliable connectivity and efficient information processing infrastructure for data transmission and distributed processing are indispensable.
+Consequently, high reliability and intelligence are crucial technical barriers hindering the practical use of SBs \cite{6525602}.